Niffy/LogForwardClient/Readme.md

 **Remember calling -h will bring up the help screen, this can be done for loading the program, executing normal commands or commands in the modes**

-Then you have the following options.
+**Remember you have to call -checkout SETTINGPROFILEID before you can run commands** Then you have the following options.

 > -ca or -collectall